Sergioamjr/easy-qa/README.md

 ## Limitations

 UnGuessing UI uses the localstorage to store your image, parsed into Base64, and the previous settings.
-By default, the size limit in Localstorage is 10MB.
+By default, the size limit in Localstorage's browsers is 10MB.
 If the cota is exceeded, an warning is showed in console and will not save/update the data in localstorage.
-In this case, you'll need to decrease the size or quality of your image file.
+In this case, you'll need to compress, decrease the size or quality of your image file.
+You can use online services like [TinyPNG](https://tinypng.com) or [TinyJPG](https://tinyjpg.com/) to do this.

 ## License